I’m 5’0”: This Is How I Style 3 “Hard-To-Wear” Fashion Trends For Petites

 Bermuda Shorts

-While historically, I’m not a huge fan of shorts, I love the bermuda style so much that my friends are probably already sick of me wearing these every other day so far this summer.
+While historically, I’m not a huge fan of shorts, I love the Bermuda style so much that my friends are probably already sick of me wearing these every other day so far this summer.
 Putting together an outfit around these boyish shorts is fairly similar to styling around a knee-length skirt since they fall around the same place.
-A garment that falls at this length typically is not advised for someone of my height, but a pair of crew socks and my favorite Nike Air Rift sneakers help elongate my legs and extend the gaze down.
+A garment that falls at this length typically is not advised for someone of my height, but a pair of crew socks and my favourite Nike Air Rift trainers help elongate my legs and extend the gaze down.

 I wanted to experiment with wearing the baggy shorts with some more delicate, feminine pieces, so I styled them with a gingham boatneck top with some bow adornments on the shoulders, and my trusty Stand Oil baby pink bag.
 For a finishing touch, I added a bow bag charm, taking cues from the bows on the top.